EXCLUSIVE-Microsoft narrows CEO shortlist; Mulally, Elop make the cut

 Ford spokesman Jay Cooney said: "There is no change from what we announced last November.
 Alan remains fully focused on continuing to make progress on our One Ford plan.
 We do not engage in speculation."

-Gates has focused his day-to-day efforts on philanthropy since 2008 when he vacated his office on campus.
-People close to him say he is not considering a return to the CEO position.

-Members of the CEO search committee have been speaking with dissenting shareholders, according to sources familiar with the conversations.
+Members of the CEO search committee have continued to speak with dissenting shareholders in trying to delicately balance their demands, according to sources familiar with the conversations.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan